monika-hue/monika-hue/README.md

 - 👋 Hi, I’m @monika-hue.
-- 👀 I’m interested in ...
+- 👀 I’m interested in making projects on different languages.
 - 🌱 I’m currently learning sql
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me at 7498380436

 <!---